What is Chiropractic Treatment?

 Explaining What Chiropractic Treatment Involves

 After the Chiropractor has come to understand your particular physical problems, he will take the time to explain to you his “clinical impression” and his understanding of what has gone wrong.
 Next, the Chiropractor will explain what needs to happen to try and put the problem right.
 The Chiropractor’s treatment plan will be discussed and agreed with you before treatment commences.

 We will also discuss with you possible “reactions to treatment” which you may experience in the forty-eight hours after your first treatment.
 Most commonly these include some stiffness and soreness, though most patients do not experience these.

-Andrew Hunter DC is a strong advocate of the McTimoney Method of Chiropractic.
+Andrew Hunter is a strong advocate of the McTimoney Method of Chiropractic.
 This well established methodology consists of quick and precise manipulations by the Chiropractor with the intention of properly aligning and rebalancing the musculoskeletal system.
 The McTimoney style adjustments are reatively low-force and hence relatively gentle and so are well tolerated by patients.